zsiskos/mintbean-hackathon-tell-my-story/README.md

 ## Changes
 **Layout**
 - I used CSS grid for the template.
-Once i figured out how I wanted it to look, using named template areas made it rediculously simple
+Once I figured out how I wanted it to look, using named template areas made it rediculously simple

 **Used Firefox for development**
 - I learned about a new (to me) feature in Firefox that shows your grid-area template in the dev tools